 How can a California special needs planning attorney assist me?

 To be considered a special needs trust exempt from Medicaid and SSI calculations, your trust must meet certain requirements.
 Even tiny errors could result in the assets in the trust being counted as wealth that causes your heir to lose those critical government benefits.
-At the Law Office of Roy W. Litherland, we can help you ensure that your special needs trust is created the right way, so that your heir can enjoy all the benefits you intend to provide.
+At Litherland, Kennedy & Associates, APC, Attorneys at Law, we can help you ensure that your special needs trust is created the right way, so that your heir can enjoy all the benefits you intend to provide.
 Contact our San Jose Special Needs Planning Attorneys here at this site or call (408) 356-9200 in Campbell or (831) 476-2400 in Aptos to create your special needs trust now.